-US Air Force Targeted in 'propaganda Attack' in Kuwait
+US Air Force Targeted in 'Propaganda Attack' in Kuwait

 The statement claimed the alleged attack aimed to avenge the U.S. drone strike that killed a prominent Iranian Revolution Guard Gen. Qassem Soleimani in Baghdad in January 2020.

-The air base is located a few dozen kilometers (miles) from the Iraqi border.
+The air base is located a few dozen miles from the Iraqi border.

 The statement suggests the U.S. believes that Al-Waretheen is likely an Iranian group, though it described itself as Iraqi.